 I’m an international student and I won’t be able to get a visa in time to be on campus for the spring semester.
 What do I need to do?

 You have a number of options.
 You may be able to start your program online, and join on-campus at a future date.
 You should work with your academic advisor to select the courses that are best for you.
 Permission to join a graduate program late is granted at the department level.
 Please contact your academic department to see if this is an option offered for your specific program.
 Undergraduate programs cannot be joined late—if you will not be able to start the Spring semester on time, you should contact Undergraduate Admissions (email@example.com) to discuss options for starting your on-campus program at a later semester.
 Regardless of whether you join your program late or defer your attendance, your I-20 or DS-2019 will need to be updated to reflect the date you will enter the US, and this will be done by Undergraduate Admissions or the Graduate College.

 For international students who take online classes, will there be flexibility in when they can take these courses, so they don’t have to take classes in the middle of the night?

 We are working diligently to provide as many online options as possible for students who are unable to come to campus in the Spring semester.
 We are also keenly aware of the challenges associated with time zones.
 While we can’t guarantee that every class section will be asynchronous, we are working with faculty to maximize flexibility for students enrolled in online classes from around the world.

 If international students take only online courses, will they still pay fees related to on-campus?

-If the semester goes online due to COVID in October, for example, would F-1 students need to leave ASAP or would they be able to stay based off proper enrollment earlier in the semester?
+If there are instructional changes mid-semester due to COVID, for example, would F-1 students need to leave ASAP or would they be able to stay based off proper enrollment earlier in the semester?

 As of July 14, F-1 students will be able to take all online classes and maintain their F-1 status.